cassidyjames/cassidyjames.github.io/apps.md

 - **Webshooter**: Your friendly neighborhood website screenshooter.
 Grab full-size screenshots of web pages at predefined sizes.
 Great for sharing prototypes.

-## Concepts _Contact me if you want to tackle one, and I can help with design!_
+## Ideas _Contact me if you want to tackle one, and I can help with design!_

 - **Backdrop**: Small collection of curated wallpapers just for elementary OS.
 Maybe using an Unsplash collection as a back-end, or just shipping the wallpapers with the app.